RasaHQ/rasa/docs/no_python.rst

       --mount type=bind,source=<PATH_TO_NLU_MODEL_DIR>,target=/app/nlu \
       rasa_core

-You also have the option to use the container to train a model with
+You also have the option to use the container to train a model with:

 .. code-block:: bash